metio/yosql/yosql-website/content/sql/sql-files.md

 - All names that start with the [configured call prefixes](../../configuration/repositories/allowedcallprefixes/) are assigned the `CALLING` type.
 - All other statements are assigned the `UNKNOWN` type. **Statements of this type are ignored while generating code.**

 You can always overwrite that guess with a specific `type` value in your [front matter](../frontmatter/).
 This can be useful if you want to use a special name for your statement, but don't want to adhere to the configured prefixes.
-On the other hand, use [validateMethodNamePrefixes](../../configuration/repositories/validatemethodnameprefixes/) to enforce that all statements are named accordingly to the configured prefixes.
+On the other hand, enable [validateMethodNamePrefixes](../../configuration/repositories/validatemethodnameprefixes/) to enforce that all statements are named accordingly to the configured prefixes.

 ## File Extension